R/stdmod.R

 stdmod()

-: The base function for computing standardized
+: The base function for computing standardized moderation effectstdmod_boot()

-: A wrapper of stdmod()
+: A wrapper ofstdmod()

-bootstrap confidence interval of the standardized
+that computes the nonparametric bootstrap confidence interval of the standardized moderation effect.

 Cheung, S. F., Cheung, S.-H., Lau, E. Y. Y., Hui, C. H., & Vong, W. N. (2022) Improving an old way to measure moderation effect in standardized units.
 Health Psychology, 41(7), 502-505. doi:10.1037/hea0001188